vinceau/project-clippi/CONTRIBUTING.md

 yarn install
 ```

-If you're running Windows, you may have to modify the `node_modules/@vinceau/slp-realtime/node_modules/chokidar/
+If you're running Windows, you may also have to modify a file in `node_modules` or you'll get an error when starting the app.
+See [this section](#i-cant-run-the-app-because-of-a-cant-resolve-fsevents-warning) for more information.

 ### Build